Vliro/humus/README.md

 This is only tested against the beta DGraph graphql api.
 Altering the schema using GraphQL only works on this docker image/branch.

-It generates definitions from GraphQL but right now it queries the database using regular GraphQL+-.
+It generates definitions from GraphQL(as well as dgraph regular) but right now it queries the database using regular GraphQL+-.

+In the repository almost everything is interfaced.
+This allows you to fine-tune exactly how models are saved and dealt with as mutations are very important that they behave as you want while at the same time not having to write the mutation code 100% manually.

 ## Mulgen